The arm movement while skating is often poorly taught

 7. Bracko MR. (2004) Biomechanics powers ice hockey performance.
 Sports Med Biomech.
 2004 Sept:47-53.

-8. Hayward, J & al. Ground reaction forces produced by two different hockey skating arm swing techniques.
+8. Hayward, J & al. Ground reaction forces produced by two different field hockey skating arm swing techniques.
 A Thesis submitted to the Faculty of Graduate Studies of The University of Manitoba In partial fulfillment of the requirements of the degree of MASTER OF SCIENCE Faculty of Kinesiology and Recreation Management University of Manitoba Winnipeg Copyright© 2012 by Juliene Hayward

 You want to stay up to date and receive all the articles before anybody else?